-How to get to Phra Nang Beach: There are three perfectly good ways to get there:
+There are three perfectly good ways to get to Phra Nang Beach:

-2) Paddle by kayak from Railay Beach West, 10-30 minutes around the point and to the Phra Nang Beach.
+- Paddle by kayak from Railay Beach West, 10-30 minutes around the point and to Phra Nang Beach.

-3) Longtail boat: Hire a longtail boat to whiz you over Phra Nang Beach in a matter of minutes.
+- Longtail boat: Hire a longtail boat to ferry you over Phra Nang Beach in a matter of minutes.

-5) Hike Up to the Railay Beach Viewpoint and the Lagoon
+5) Hike Up to the Railay Beach Viewpoint and Lagoon

 The hike to the Railay Beach Viewpoint is a short but tough trek.
-Yet once you get to the viewpoint, soak in the spectacular views of the isthmus below!
+Yet once at this stunning viewpoint, you’re rewarded with spectacular views of the isthmus below!

-Its not a far hike, less than a kilometer in total.
-But it’s a vertigo-inducing and intense climb, so just be prepared for that.
+It’s not a far hike, less than a kilometer in total.
+But it’s a vertigo-inducing and intense climb that’s nearly straight up, so be prepared for that.
 If you’re afraid of heights, this is not the activity in Railay for you.
-Hoisting yourself up using nothing but a rope, you may begin to second-guess this idea, but just push yourself and keep going up!
+Hoisting yourself up using nothing but a rope, many begin to second-guess this idea.

 If you felt comfortable with the viewpoint ascent, consider continuing onward to Railay’s hidden lagoon.
 But know this trail is even more treacherous.
 You’ll see a sign to point you in the right direction.
-It’s only another 10 minutes or so down to the lagoon, but this section of the hike get particularly steep and treacherous as you descend.
+It takes another 10-30 minute climb down to reach the lagoon.

-This saltwater lagoon in Railay is fed from the ocean, yet is fully enclosed, 360 degrees, leaving you in your own little world.
-Try to visit the Railay lagoon at high tide.
-During low tide it can be a bit muddy and doesn’t make great swimming conditions.
+💡 Tip when to go: Try to visit the Railay lagoon at high tide.
+During low tide, it can be a bit muddy and doesn’t make great swimming conditions.
 Check the tide forecast for Railay here.

 6) Go Kayaking in Railay Beach

-You can rent kayaks on Railay West Beach from the resorts or right in front of Walking Street.
-Just look for the kayaks lined-up on the beach and pick one.
+It’s possible to rent kayaks on Railay West Beach from the resorts or right in front of Walking Street.
+Just look for the kayaks lined up on the beach and pick one.
 Kayaks are rented by the hour or by the day.
-We recommend at least a two-hour trip to paddle around the coast and outcroppings south of Railay Beach.
+We suggest at least a two-hour trip to paddle around the coast and outcroppings south of Railay Beach.

-As you leave Railay Beach, hug the rocky coastline and you’ll find some cave passageways to glide through, giving you a shortcut.
+As you leave Railay Beach, hug the rocky coastline and you’ll find some cave passageways to glide through, providing a shortcut.
 If you’re skilled at paddling and the waves aren’t strong, go through this natural tunnel for a fun little thrill.
 Watch your head if it’s high tide!

 7) Watch an Epic Sunset on Railay Beach

-Check the sunset times for Railay here.
-Be situated somewhere about one hour before actual sunset time in order to take in this entire colorful show.
+Railay Sunset times: Check the sunset times for Railay here.
+Get situated somewhere about one hour before actual sunset time in order to take in the entire colorful show.

 9) Search for Monkeys in Railay

-You shouldn’t have to actually go searching very far to see some monkeys on Railay.
-If you walk around the peninsula enough, you’ll certainly run into a group of those mischievous macaques.
-These primates can often be spotted on the trail to the viewpoint or ransacking the dumpers behind Walking Street’s restaurants.
-Walk around Railay enough and you’re bound to have a rendezvous with these naughty little rascals.
+You shouldn’t have to actually go searching very far to find monkeys on Railay.
+If you walk around the peninsula enough, you’ll certainly run into a group of those mischievous monkeys.

 We’re firm believers that one of the best souvenirs you can buy for yourself is learning how to cook a local dish in its native place.
 Once you return home you can recreate that recipe you learned and have those flavors mentally transport you right back to that place you were taught these newfound skills.
 A Thai cooking course in Railay is a great place to learn how to cook a few Thai staples.